SAEONData/Open-Data-Platform/README.md

     docker-compose -f metadata-services build --no-cache
     docker-compose -f metadata-services up -d

-## Notes
+## Local development

+A Docker Compose configuration for setting up a local development environment is provided in the `develop` subdirectory.

+To use this, copy `.env.example` to `.env` and update values if necessary (the defaults should work fine for a standard setup).

+Next, initialise the Hydra DB:

+    ./setup-hydra-db.sh

+Then start the Docker containers:

+    docker-compose up -d

+Finally, create the requisite OAuth2 clients in Hydra:

+    ./setup-hydra-clients.sh

 ### Upgrading dependencies

-To upgrade dependencies and re-generate the `requirements.txt` file for the identity service / admin service / accounts API, carry out the following steps:
+To upgrade dependencies and re-generate the `requirements.txt` file for an ODP service or API, carry out the following steps:

 1. Activate the virtual environment of the service / API.
 1. Upgrade Python libraries as necessary.